Coconut oil: Industry

 Coconut oil has been tested for use as a feedstock for biodiesel to use as a diesel engine fuel.
 In this manner, it can be applied to power generators and transport using diesel engines.
 Since straight coconut oil has a high gelling temperature (22–25 °C), a high viscosity, and a minimum combustion chamber temperature of 500 C (to avoid polymerization of the fuel), coconut oil typically is transesterified to make biodiesel.
 Use of B100 (100% biodiesel) is possible only in temperate climates, as the gel point is approximately 10 °C. The oil must meet the Weihenstephan standard to use pure vegetable oil as a fuel.
 Moderate to severe damage from carbonisation and clogging would occur in an unmodified engine.

 The Philippines, Vanuatu, Samoa, and several other tropical island countries use coconut oil as an alternative fuel source to run automobiles, trucks, and buses, and to power generators.
 Biodiesel fuel derived from coconut oil is currently used as a fuel for transport in the Philippines.
 Further research into the potential of coconut oil as a fuel for electricity generation is being carried out in the islands of the Pacific, although to date it appears that it is not useful as a fuel source due to the cost of labour and supply constraints.

 Coconut oil has been tested for use as an engine lubricant and as a transformer oil.
 Coconut oil (and derivatives, such as coconut fatty acid) are used as raw materials in the manufacture of surfactants such as cocamidopropyl betaine, cocamide MEA, and cocamide DEA.

 Acids derived from coconut oil can be used as herbicides.
-Treatment with catalytic lipase has reportedly given coconut oil antimicrobial characteristics.
 Before the advent of electrical lighting, coconut oil was the primary oil used for illumination in India and was exported as cochin oil.